cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 #### Receiving packets

-The `recvPacket` function is called by a module in order to receive & process an IBC packet sent on the corresponding channel end on the counterparty chain.
+The `recvPacket` function is called by a module in order to receive an IBC packet sent on the corresponding channel end on the counterparty chain.

-Calling modules MUST execute application logic atomically in conjunction with calling `recvPacket`, likely beforehand to calculate the acknowledgement value.
+Atomically in conjunction with calling `recvPacket`, calling modules MUST either execution application logic or queue the packet for future execution.

 The IBC handler performs the following steps in order: